mndar/rbf/README.md

 Note: One of the initial checks rbf.py makes is if you have the required programs to generate images.
 My test setup is Fedora 21 ARM on Cubietruck

-1. Edit template/cubietruck.xml and set image path in the image tag
+- Edit template/cubietruck.xml and set image path in the image tag

-2. Set repository information as per your distro. templates/cubietruck.xml and templates/rpi2.xml are bare minimum ones.
+- Set repository information as per your distro. templates/cubietruck.xml and templates/rpi2.xml are bare minimum ones.
   You can even specify a local repository if you have one.
 The provided info is used as baseurl.

-3. To just parse the XML Template
+- To just parse the XML Template
   ./rbf.py parse templates/cubietruck.xml

-4. To Also build image.
+- To Also build image.
 You need to be root
   ./rbf.py build templates/cubietruck.xml

-5. Follow the output of the script.
+- Follow the output of the script.
   Presently it prompts you to press Enter after every step.
   The script uses the yum command to installpackages.
 The yum command asks you whether to continue with y/d/N after resolving dependencies.

-6. Once the image is generated write it your microsd card using dd or dcfldd Eg. dcfldd if=cubietruck-centos-image.img of=/dev/sdb
+- Once the image is generated write it your microsd card using dd or dcfldd Eg. dcfldd if=cubietruck-centos-image.img of=/dev/sdb

-7. Just login as root.
+- Just login as root.
 No password is required.
   The default config of u-boot is set as console=ttyS0,115200 If you want to see the boot messages you will need a USB to TTL Cable.
   The provided u-boot for cubietruck supports HDMI console.
 However USB Keyboard is not supported.

-8. With the Cubietruck, once booted you will get the login prompt on tty0.
+- With the Cubietruck, once booted you will get the login prompt on tty0.

-9. Default network config is left alone.

-10. You can experiment with different templates.
+- You can experiment with different templates.
 You can use custom built kernels too.
+See templates/cubietruck_centos.xml

-See templates/cubietruck_centos.xml The group and package tags in the packages element take comma separated package names as well.
+- The group and package tags in the packages element take comma separated package names as well.

-** Known Issues: **
+**Known Issues:**

 - While installing @core in CentOS, sometimes yum gives following messages for these two packages.
 However the image generated is bootable.
     Note: rbf.py just uses yum --installroot to install packages.